-Doulas are the embodiment of women at work.
-Through the force of our training, commitment to women, and our personalities, we are granted access into one of the most intimate and heightened moments in a woman’s life: that of giving birth.
-A doula’s job is to provide unending emotional and physical support (often literally holding up a mother as she labors) while negotiating the rocky terrain of hospital policy, family wishes and medical circumstances that surround birth.
-We’re committed to helping a woman have her needs met.
+Doulas are the embodiment of support at work.
+Through the force of our training, commitment to our clients, and our personalities, we are granted access into one of the most intimate and heightened moments in a person’s life: that of giving birth.
+A doula’s job is to provide unending emotional and physical support (often literally holding up a person as they labor) while negotiating the rocky terrain of hospital policy, family wishes and medical circumstances that surround birth.
+We’re committed to helping a birthing person have their needs met.
 We work hard intellectually as well as physically; and each time we begin our work, an amazing, passionate and fascinating story is just waiting to be told.

-A woman in labor is highly vulnerable.
-Her most private body parts are exposed.
-She may sweat, tremble, moan or cry out while amongst strangers, she is often in an unfamiliar environment.
-If she is nurtured, treated with kindness and respect and feels like a participant, the positive impact is permanent.
-If she is treated without respect, if her efforts to maintain dignity and control are rebuffed that too can have a lifelong impact.
+A person in labor is highly vulnerable.
+Their most private body parts are exposed.
+They may sweat, tremble, moan or cry out while amongst strangers, they are often in an unfamiliar environment.
+If they are nurtured, treated with kindness and respect and feel like a participant, the positive impact is permanent.
+If they are treated without respect, if their efforts to maintain dignity and control are rebuffed that too can have a lifelong impact.

 As a Doula I will:

-- Assist the mother and her partner/husband in preparing for and carrying out their plans for the birth.
+- Assist the birthing person and their partner/husband in preparing for and carrying out their plans for the birth.

-- Recognize the mother’s goal of giving birth as she defines it.
+- Recognize the birthing person’s goal of giving birth as they define it.

 - Provide constant presence, encouragement and informational support throughout the entire labor and birth.

-- Provide emotional support, physical comfort measures, and an objective viewpoint to help the mother get the information she needs to make good decisions.
+- Provide emotional support, physical comfort measures, and an objective viewpoint to help the birthing person get the information they need to make good decisions.

 - Ensure the partner/husband always remains the #1 in support and will be able to participate and be assisted and supported by the Doula as necessary and desired.

 As a Doula I will not: